 Service brief · Chapter I · Incorporation

-A separately-registered legal person, owned by partners under a written agreement, with limited liability and a lighter compliance footprint than a company.
-The structure most professional services firms and family-run businesses settle into.
+An LLP is its own legal entity, owned by partners under a written agreement.
+Personal assets are protected from business debts, and the yearly paperwork is far lighter than a Pvt Ltd. The structure most professional firms and family-run businesses settle into.

 I.